ReferenceType/StandardNetworkLibrary/README.md

    SslServer server = new SslServer(2000, scert);
    SslClient client = new SslClient(ccert);
 ```
-There is no protocol implemented over base Server/Client described above, so bytes may come fragmented depending on your MTU size.

 ## Serialized Networks
-Serialized Networks are implementations of generic classes provided by Standard Library
+Serialized Networks are implementations of generic classes provided by Core Library
 It is applicable to all serialization protocols.
-Examples here is only given for Protobuf-net,
+</br>```Examples here is only given for Protobuf-net,
-but signature is identical for any other provided serialization protocol(MessagePack, Json etc).
+but signature is identical for any other provided serialization protocol(MessagePack, Json etc)```.

 ## Pure Message Server/Client
 Implements a server client model where serialized messages are transfered atomically.